Meghanaaaaaaaaaaaaa/Sales-and-Inventory-project-/README.md

-# Sales-and-Inventory-project-
+# Sales-and-Inventory-project-power bi
+## Project Objective
-Developed an interactive Power BI dashboard to analyze fruit sales and inventory performance using a multi-table dataset consisting of Sales, Product, and Customer information.
+To design an interactive Power BI dashboard that provides actionable insights into fruit sales and inventory performance by analyzing sales trends, customer behavior, and product-level data.
+The objective was to support data-driven decision-making in areas such as inventory management, pricing strategy, and customer segmentation.